Frequently Asked Questions

-Complete our Membership Interest Form and someone will contact you soon.
-We also have a prospective member meeting on the last Tuesday of every month, starting at 7:00 p.m. at Station 6.
+Complete our Online Application Form and someone will contact you soon.
+We also have a Volunteer Interest Meeting on the last Tuesday of every month, starting at 7:00 p.m. at Station 6.
 Please come to ask questions and get more information.

 The process is explained in detail on the Steps to Join Our Team page.
-To start the first step, download, complete, print and submit the Membership Application.
+To start the first step, complete the Online Volunteer Application.

 Yes, you can ride other apparatus, but you can only perform duties that you are qualified for (e.g. an EMT that is not a certified Firefighter cannot go into a burning building if they are riding on the Engine).
 Firefighters are encouraged to become certified Emergency Medical Responders (EMR) or Emergency Medical Technicians (EMT) and as such could be qualified to staff an ambulance.
 Firefighters can also be released as ambulance drivers.

 Once you complete Volunteer Recruit School (VRS), you are allowed to ride an engine or ambulance.